izaznov/AdamZ/Whitepaper/README.md

 # AdamZ is an enhanced variant of the widely-used Adam optimizer, designed to improve upon its predecessor by offering more efficient convergence and potentially better generalization capabilities across various neural network training tasks.

-This repository provides the implementation of the newly proposed optimizer, AdamZ.
-It includes comprehensive benchmarking scripts to evaluate AdamZ's performance against other popular optimizers across two datasets and two neural network architectures, ranging from shallow to deep models.
+This repository provides the official implementation of AdamZ, along with comprehensive benchmarking scripts to evaluate its performance against other popular optimizers across three datasets (synthetic, MNIST, CIFAR-10) and three neural network architectures (shallow, deep, and CNN).

 ## Datasets used